 - Spend time unpacking Te Whāriki 2017, broadening your understanding of the principles, interpreting the learning outcomes for your setting and prioritising those that matter to your place.

 - Examine the Kaiako responsibilities (p.59) and their implications for practice.
 Determine what PLD you and your team might need.
+See this webinar for an example.

 - Use the learning outcomes to deepen your planning, and to guide intentional teaching.
 Incorporate the language of Te Whāriki into planning, assessment and evaluation.
 Use Te Whāriki to review your expectations for children’s learning and development, deepen your understanding of children’s learning, and link children’s interests to learning outcomes.